PUMA: Perception-driven Unified Foothold Prior for Mobility Augmented Quadruped Parkour: METHOD

 Here, $i$ denotes the reward group index, $r_{i,t}$ is the scalar reward for group $i$ at step $t$, and $\tilde{V}_{\phi_i}$ represents the target value network.

-To accommodate multiple reward components, we adopt a Multi-Critic (Muc) architecture, where each critic estimates the advantage associated with a specific reward term.
-The individual advantages are then combined into a unified advantage used for policy optimization.
+After each critic estimates the advantage associated with its corresponding reward group, the individual advantages are combined into a unified advantage used for policy optimization.
 Specifically, the weighted sum of advantages is normalized as:

 where $\mu$ and $\sigma$ denote the batch mean and standard deviation of the weighted sum, $\alpha_t(\theta)$ is the probability ratio and $\epsilon$ the clipping hyper-parameter.